Pierpont Professors Bring Industry Knowledge to the Classroom

 Education has been a longstanding cornerstone at Pierpont Communications, with employees investing in continued education and professional development, and numerous Pierponters teaching university classes outside of the office over the years.

-This semester CEO Phil Morabito, Vice President of Digital Strategy Chris Ferris, Ph.D., Executive Counsel Terry Hemeyer and Account Supervisor David Gonzalez are continuing to carry that legacy, instructing classes at the University of Houston, Rice Business and University of Texas at Austin.
+This semester CEO Phil Morabito, Vice President of Digital Strategy Chris Ferris, Ph.D., Executive Counsel Terry Hemeyer, and Account Supervisor David Gonzalez are continuing to carry that legacy, instructing classes at the University of Houston, Rice Business, and the University of Texas at Austin.

 Ferris is a lecturer in Digital Marketing and Management at Rice Business.
 His class with MBA students addresses digital marketing tactics and strategies in business, including understanding digital marketing channels, developing a comprehensive digital strategy and measuring digital marketing efforts.
 He has a Master’s in Communication from the Annenberg School for Communication at the University of Pennsylvania and a Ph.D. in Health Policy from the University of Texas Health Science Center at Houston.

 Also at Rice Business, Hemeyer leads the Corporate Crisis Management Strategies class, in which MBA students study the crisis and issue management through practical application, drawing from numerous current and recent real-world situations.
 This semester he taught classes alongside Senior Vice President Chris Jones, who has a proven history of aiding clients’ crisis management, response, and planning efforts.